Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Data analysis

-where $\sum_{n,l,m,q}$ stands for summation over $n \geq 0, l \geq 2, -l \leq m \leq l$, while $q=\rm axi$ (the axial modes) or $q=\rm pol$ (the polar modes), $M_z$ is the (redshifted) remnant mass in the detector frame, $d_L$ is the luminosity distance to the remnant black hole, and $\Theta(t-t_s)$ is a Heaviside function that activates the waveform at the ringdown start time $t_{\rm s}$.
-The quantity $S_{n l m}(\iota, \phi)$ are spin-weighted spheroidal harmonics, which are functions of the angle $\iota$ between the remnant spin axis and the line of sight, and the azimuthal angle $\phi$ in the line of sight in the source frame.
+where $ h = h_{+}-ih_{\times}$, with $h_{+, \times}$ being the plus and cross-mode polarization of the gravitational waves respectively, $M_z = M (1 + z)$ is the redshifted mass (i.e.~the mass in the detector frame), $d_L$ is the luminosity distance to the remnant black hole, $\sum_{n,l,m,\rm (P)}$ stands for summation over $n \geq 0, l \geq 2, -l \leq m \leq l$, and parities ((P)), $d_L$ is the luminosity distance to the remnant black hole, and $\Theta(t-t_s)$ is the Heaviside function that activates the waveform at the ringdown start time $t_{\rm s}$.
+The quantity $S_{n l m}(\iota, \phi)$ are spin-weighted spheroidal harmonics, which are functions of the inclination angle $\iota$ between the remnant spin axis and the line of sight, and the azimuthal angle $\phi$ in the line of sight and in the source frame.
+The quantities $A^{+, \rm (P)}_{nlm}$ and $A^{-, \rm (P)}_{nlm}$ are complex mode amplitudes, where the superscript $+$ $(-)$ stands for modes with a positive (negative) real-part frequency.

-The quantity $\omega_{n l m}^{q}$ in the waveform of Eq.~\eqref{eq:waveform_model} are (complex) quasinormal-mode frequencies.
-For astrophysical black holes in general relativity, $\omega_{n l m}^{q}$ depends only on the remnant mass $M_z$ and dimensionless spin $a$\footnote{Strictly speaking, $\omega_{n l m}^{q}$ in general relativity can also depend on electric charge.
-However, any electric charge carried by astrophysical black holes is expected to be neutralized quickly by the astrophysical environment \cite{Blandford:1977ds}.} \cite{Israel:1967za}, and is independent of $q$ due to isospectrality~\cite{Li:2023ulk, Cano:2024wzo}.
-In quadratic gravity, $\omega_{n l m}^{q}$ also depends on the effective coupling length scale $\ell$ .
-Since general relativity has passed all experimental and observational tests to date, we expect deviations from general relativity, if present, to be small, which implies $\ell$ should also be small.
-In this small-coupling limit, $\omega_{n l m}^{q}$ can be expressed as